CerviCam/CaMLER-Main-API/README.md

         ```bash
         Django==3.0.8
         ```
-    2. Finally, install all packages from requirements.txt
+    2. Finally, install all packages after you added it to requirements.txt
        ```bash
        pip install -r requirements.txt
        ```